CSCRC-SCREED/QUT-ZSS-2023-GOOSE/Datasets/GOOSE attack dataset/README.md

 In summary, a total of 21 scenarios (811-813, 821-823, 831-833, 841-843, 851-853, 861-863, 871-873) were generated from the testbed.
 Each scenario consists of different numbers of sub-scenarios, and a total of 178 sub-scenarios were generated in the GOOSE Attack Dataset.
 The details of each scenario and sub-scenario are discussed in "List of Scenarios.xlsx".
 Although it is called attack dataset, each sub-scenario not only contains one particular attack behaviour, but also includes non-malicious behaviours, such as 1) fault-free operations when no unusual events happen (labelling as 0), and 2) emergency operations when non-malicious events (e.g., short-circuit faults) happen.

 There are a total of 10 emergency scenarios, which were labelled from 101 to 110.
 The details of each scenairo are listed below:
-- **101**: when a short-circuit fault occurs on Fault_66bus1, the predefined protection mechanism acts immediately and effectively to isolate the fault.
+- **101**: When a short-circuit fault occurs on Fault_66bus1, associated protection mechanism acts immediately and effectively to isolate the fault.
-- **102**: when a short-circuit fault occurs on Fault_66bus2, the predefined protection mechanism acts immediately and effectively to isolate the fault.
+- **102**: When a short-circuit fault occurs on Fault_66bus2, associated protection mechanism acts immediately and effectively to isolate the fault.
-- **103**: when a short-circuit fault occurs on Fault_XFMR1, the predefined protection mechanism acts immediately and effectively to isolate the fault.
+- **103**: When a short-circuit fault occurs on Fault_XFMR1, associated protection mechanism acts immediately and effectively to isolate the fault.
-- **104**: when a short-circuit fault occurs on Fault_XFMR2, the predefined protection mechanism acts immediately and effectively to isolate the fault.
+- **104**: When a short-circuit fault occurs on Fault_XFMR2, associated protection mechanism acts immediately and effectively to isolate the fault.
-- **105**: when a short-circuit fault occurs on Fault_22bus1, the predefined protection mechanism acts immediately and effectively to isolate the fault.
+- **105**: When a short-circuit fault occurs on Fault_22bus1, associated protection mechanism acts immediately and effectively to isolate the fault.
-- **106**: when a short-circuit fault occurs on Fault_22bus2, the predefined protection mechanism acts immediately and effectively to isolate the fault.
+- **106**: When a short-circuit fault occurs on Fault_22bus2, associated protection mechanism acts immediately and effectively to isolate the fault.
-- **107**: when a short-circuit fault occurs on Fault_FDR1, the predefined protection mechanism acts immediately and effectively to isolate the fault.
+- **107**: When a short-circuit fault occurs on Fault_FDR1, associated protection mechanism acts immediately and effectively to isolate the fault.
-- **108**: when a short-circuit fault occurs on Fault_FDR2, the predefined protection mechanism acts immediately and effectively to isolate the fault.
+- **108**: When a short-circuit fault occurs on Fault_FDR2, associated protection mechanism acts immediately and effectively to isolate the fault.
-- **109**: when a short-circuit fault occurs on Fault_FDR3, the predefined protection mechanism acts immediately and effectively to isolate the fault.
+- **109**: When a short-circuit fault occurs on Fault_FDR3, associated protection mechanism acts immediately and effectively to isolate the fault.
-- **110**: when a short-circuit fault occurs on Fault_FDR4, the predefined protection mechanism acts immediately and effectively to isolate the fault.
+- **110**: When a short-circuit fault occurs on Fault_FDR4, associated protection mechanism acts immediately and effectively to isolate the fault.

 > The labelling of 101-110 start when the fault happens, and stops when systems start to recover (the fault was eliminated).